 Fake Love and Flying Monkeys

-A toxic workplace, a narcissistic boss, workplace bullying and covert measures of abuse that make your life hell!
+A narcissistic boss or colleague, workplace bullying and covert measures of abuse make your life hell when you have to see them every day!

 What do you when this is your job, you can't leave, and you spend more time with these people than you do with your family?